VirtusLab/graphbuddy/README.md

 #### Bottom buttons

-1. 3D Switcher - a network switcher, changing network manager between 2d and 3d graph (VSCode only!)
+1. 3D Switcher - a network switcher which toggles network manager between the 2D and 3D graph.
-2. Freeze button (lock icon) - freezes current graph, not allowing to extend it with data or remove data (filtering level still works)
+2. Freeze button (lock icon) - freezes current graph, preventing extending it with data or removing data (filtering level still works).
-3. Display history (book icon) - displays history of up to last clicked nodes
+3. Display history (book icon) - displays history of up to 10 last clicked nodes.
-4. Clean data (trash icon) - clears network data
+4. Clean data (trash icon) - clears network data.
-5. Find path (two connected dots icon) - opens up a modal that allows selecting two nodes, then upon accepting, it highlights path between these two nodes
+5. Find path (two connected dots icon) - opens up a modal that allows you to select two nodes and it highlights the path between these two nodes.
-6. Refresh graph (refresh icon) - refresh graph by redrawing all nodes and edges
+6. Refresh graph (refresh icon) - refresh graph by redrawing all nodes and edges.
-7. Network config (gears icon) - opens up a modal that allows you to customize network filtering options
+7. Network config (gears icon) - opens up a modal that allows you to customize network filtering options.

 ### Advanced queries (very much experimental)

 Graph Buddy logic is backed up currently by the OrientDB database.
-We decided to use this feature and allows user experimenting and writing custom queries.
-We believe that it might bring some interesting feedback and ideas as today's search options in IDE are usually nothing more than advanced `grep`.
-Searching through the graphs allows constructing more advanced searches using the power of semantic data and non-trivial nodes/edges properties or combinations of both.
+We decided to use this feature to allow users experiment and write custom queries.
+We believe that it might bring some new interesting feedback and ideas as today's search options in IDE are usually nothing more than advanced `grep`.
+Searching through the graphs let user construct more advanced searches using the power of semantic data and non-trivial node/edge properties or combinations of both.

 As an example, let's say you want to find all the places where some particular library is used in your source code.
-With graph [SQL dialect](https://orientdb.com/docs/3.0.x/sql/) query, it will be simply:
+With graph [SQL dialect](https://orientdb.com/docs/3.0.x/sql/) query, it will simply be:

 ```sql
 SELECT FROM E WHERE in IN (SELECT FROM Node WHERE id LIKE "%org\/your\/library%")